jkibe/recipes/content/menus/october-2021/index.md

 Summer has clung on with tenacity in New England this year.
 It was warm enough this weekend to have dinner outside without even a sweater.
 Though it's certainly (and reassuringly) getting cooler.

 All of which is to say, it's been a balancing act.
 I still haven't done a ragù to try out the fancy Sporkful pasta.
 The weather hasn't felt bracing enough for something so rich and warming.
-But I have begun to dabble: I managed to get my hands on delicatta squash to roast, and to get back into soups with a pasta e fagioli and the last of my Rancho Gordo beans.
+But I have begun to dabble: I managed to get my hands on delicata squash to roast, and to get back into soups with a pasta e fagioli and the last of my Rancho Gordo beans.
 On one of the colder evenings, I did a white wine chicken braise.
 I could tell I was a bit out of practice: it needed more time braising, and was a bit tough.
 My seafood risotto --- light enough to feel like a fall dish, but with that creamy, starchy denseness from the stirred rice --- was more successful.

 ![Delicatta squash](squash.jpg)